osahondev/termii-nest-sdk/README.md

-# Termii SDK Documentation
+# Termii NestJS SDK Documentation

 ## Introduction
-The **termii-nest-sdk** is a NestJS-based software development kit (SDK) created to enable the seamless integration of Termii based APIs in NestJS based project.
+The **termii-nest-sdk** is a NestJS-based software development kit (SDK) designed to simplify the integration of Termii APIs into NestJS projects.
+It provides a structured and efficient way to interact with Termii's messaging and authentication services.

 ## Installation
 To install the SDK, run the following command: